quixio/quix-docs/docs/tutorials/clickstream/overview.md

 1. [Get the project](get-project.md) - you get the project up and running in your Quix account.
 2. [Clickstream producer](clickstream-producer.md) - take a look at the clickstream producer service.

-...
+3. [Data ingestion](./data-ingestion.md) - data ingestion job.
+Loads products and users from JSON files into Redis Cloud.
+4. [Data enrichment](./data-enrichment.md) - this service enriches the clickstream data with product category, and additional user information.
+5. [Data aggregation](./data-aggregation.md) - performs various aggregations on the data and adds them to Redis Cloud.
+RocksDB is used to hold state.
+6. [Event detection](./event-detection.md) - implements a simple state machine that detects when conditions for an offer have been met.
+7. [Webshop frontend](./webshop-frontend.md) - the UI for the online shop.
+8. [Real-time dashboard](./realtime-dashboard.md) - a very useful real-time dashboard implementation using Streamlit.
+9. [Lab: change offer](./change-offer.md) - in this part you customize the event detection service.

-x.
-[Summary](summary.md).
+10. [Summary](summary.md).
 In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about Quix.

 ## 🏃‍♀️ Next step